facelessuser/backrefs/docs/src/markdown/index.md

 ## Overview

 Backrefs is a wrapper around Python's built-in [Re][re] and the 3rd party [Regex][regex] library.
 Backrefs adds various additional back references (and a couple other features) that are known to some regular expression engines, but not to Python's Re and/or Regex.
-The supported back references actually vary depending on the regular expression engine being used as the engine may already have support for some.
+The supported back references actually vary depending on the regular expression engine being used as the engine may already have support for some, or things that prevent implementation of a feature.

 ## Using Backrefs